-Caregivers Alberta was founded in 2001 by a group of caregivers who recognized that while there were supports for caregivers, many of them focused on the care recipient; support groups and education programs would discuss the progression of their loved ones illness or what to do if your care recipient fell.
-The founding members identified a need for supports that would focus on their needs as a caregiver.
+Caregivers Alberta was founded in 2001 by a group of caregivers who recognized that while there were supports for caregivers, they focused on the care recipient rather than the needs of the caregiver.
+For instance, support groups and education programs were available to discuss the progression of their loved ones illness or what to do if your care recipient fell.
+The founders identified a need for supports focused specifically on the needs of caregivers.

 In order to understand the scope and impact of caregiving, Caregivers Alberta conducted a series of focus groups in 2003.
 This research was summarized in the “Shining a Light” report, and determined that family caregiver’s contributions were largely invisible to society and that caregivers often suffer in silence.
 The research also identified strategies to better meet the needs of caregivers.
 These strategies have shaped the direction, programs and initiatives of Caregivers Alberta.